 This course aims to help students.
 It goes through case studies and basic examples to make students understand concepts related to softwares, algorithms and Object Oriented Programming, in a Java world, using an Integrated Development Environment.
 The course description is available here.

-Each year, three year students have a full-time project in january.
+Each year, third year students have a full-time project.
 This year, we took the Google Hashcode qualification subject "Drone Delivery" and enriched it to occupy 4 students during 7 days.
 I wrote the Google's subject extension, follow and coach 19 teams during this project.
 At the end of the week, they deliver their solution and their technical report.
-This project talk about drones scheduling, benchmark scheduling strategies and visualise execution of this strategy at different levels.
-Students were asked to develop by iterations (called milestones), adopt a scientific flow to elaborate benchmarks or visualisations, and take a step back about their work.
+This project talks about drones scheduling, benchmark scheduling-strategies and visualising the execution of thoses strategies at different levels.
+Students were asked to develop by iterations, to adopt a scientific procedure to elaborate benchmarks or visualisations.
+The project description can be found here.

 This tutoring course was made for secondary school students.
-They built a robot (Lego Mindstorm) and build a software to take action in emergency situation.
+They build a robot (Lego Mindstorm) and write software to take actions in an emergency-situation.
 We focused on team work, scheduling, splitting work in small tasks, and inter-disciplinary notions.
-Students saw Problem analysis and how to build a robot that can solve it ; Sensors: a physical phenomenon transformed into a measurable metric ; Experiment: try, fail, analysis, retry ; Mathematics: how many turns the wheels must do to go over there? ; Developping: logical structures, algorithm, notion of time ; Programming: test-by-test developping, concerns-splitting, tests and try ; Performance evaluation: relaiability and reproductibiliy of experimental results.
+We talked about problem analysis and how to build a robot that can solve it ; how a physical phenomenon can be transformed into a measurable metric ; try, fail, analyse, and retry ; how many turns the wheels must do to reach a specific point?
+They saw logical structures, algorithm, notion of time, concerns-splitting, tests and try, reliability and reproductibiliy of experimental results.

 Supporting Micro-services Deployment in a Safer Way: a Static Analysis and Automated Rewriting Approach